West Sussex Teaching School Hub

 • A grade 4/C GCSE in a Science subject, or equivalent* if you intend to train to teach at Primary level.

-* UK ENIC verification is required for all overseas degree and GCSE equivalent qualifications.
+* UK ENIC verification is required for all overseas degrees and GCSE equivalent qualifications.
 You can check your overseas qualifications at the UK ENIC website.

-If you do not have an English or Maths GCSE at grade C/Level 4 or above (or Science for primary teacher training) or ENIC certified overseas equivalent, you can still apply for teacher training, but we will require you to pass an equivalency test before we can confirm any offer that we make.
-We will accept equivalency tests from recognised providers taken within the last 3 years but will require you to provide an original certificate.
+If you do not have an English or Maths GCSE at grade C/Level 4 or above (or Science for primary teacher training) or an ENIC-certified overseas equivalent, you can still apply for teacher training.
+However, we will require you to pass an equivalency test before we can confirm any offer that we make.
+We will accept equivalency tests from recognised providers taken within the last three years but will require you to provide an original certificate.
+You can also read about eligibility on the DfE Get into Teaching website.
+If you are unsure about eligibility, please contact us to arrange a phone conversation about your situation and we can help.

 You can also read more about eligibility on the DfE Get into Teaching website.

-If you are not sure about eligibility please contact us to arrange a phone conversation about your situation.
+If you are not sure about eligibility please contact us to arrange a phone conversation about your situation and we can help.

 Trainee 1The highlights of my...